erizov/Professor/semester_3/lecture_13_integration_patterns/cqrs/README.md

 ## Introduction

-Cqrs is cqrs is a fundamental algorithm.
+Cqrs is a fundamental algorithm.

 This algorithm is widely used in computer science and software engineering for solving a specific class of problems efficiently.
 Understanding Cqrs is essential for building performant and scalable applications.